 Lawyers: Trump tweets should nix death for bike path attack

-NEW YORK (AP) — Lawyers for a man charged with killing eight people on a New York City bike path say President Donald Trump’s tweets should eliminate the death penalty as an option.
+NEW YORK (AP) — President Donald Trump’s tweets were cited Thursday by lawyers for a man charged with fatally mowing down eight people on a New York City bike path as reason to disqualify the death penalty as a trial possibility.

 The lawyers wrote in a court submission that Trump’s tweeted demands for death and his “politicizing” of the Justice Department should eliminate the option as punishment if Sayfullo Saipov is convicted at a trial scheduled for October 2019.